-Conve Firmware: 7.1.0b1

-Login
+) 11 🐡 Converg Firmware: 7,1.0b11

-Username: admin
+- Login Userame Passent Login Username: admin

-Password: (
+Persent Password: Logn

-( Login

-- 7. In the WPA KEY setting, change password to one decided by the customer. - a.
-After the password is changed click 'SAVE CHANGES'.
+- 7. In the WPA KEY setting, change the password to one decided by the customer.
+After the password is changed click 'SAVE CHANGES'. - 8.
+A banner will show up when the changes are being made.
+When the password is changed, the banner should show.